Mapping File

 Note

-The default configuration expects the JSON input file to be in a list-like format representing tabular data.
-Each element of the list is a dictionary representing a row of data.
-The keys of the dictionaries become the column names.
-See the JSON appendix example.
-Also see the Known Limitations section.
+The default configuration expects the JSON input file to represent tabular data.
+Common supported layouts are a flat JSON array of records or JSON Lines.
+Each record becomes one row, and the keys become the column names.
+See the JSON appendix example and the Known Limitations section.

 Output Data Configuration